-PCRF – Policy and Charging Rules Function – It is not too old concept introduced in the last quarter of the year 2007.
+PCRF (Policy and Charging Rules Function) It is not a too old concept, introduced in the last quarter of 2007.
 When standards for the 3GPP Policy Charging Control (PCC) architecture were published.
 According to the 3GPP standard architecture up to Release 9, a Charging System was not supposed to interact directly with a Policy Server.
-The Charging System; responsible for rating and charging, while the Policy Server is responsible for determining the right policy depending on the kind of traffic.
+The Charging system is responsible for rating and charging, while the Policy Server is responsible for determining the right policy depending on the kind of traffic.